-Approximately 4% of Acne's production volume is from Turkey in the last financial year.
+Approximately 5% of Acne's production volume is from Turkey in the last financial year.
 All Turkish suppliers have been audited by Fair Wear.
 All subcontractors have been registered in Fair Wear's database.
 Acne was able to visit all production locations in the past financial year.
 Currently, no child labour or Syrian refugee workers were found at the Turkish suppliers.
+However, the company does not have an explicit policy regarding production in Turkey.